 Grand Canyon Lodge Dining Room

-The hub of activity is centered around the Grand Canyon Lodge.
-Inside find its dining room, a historic space with exceptional canyon views along with a soaring log ceiling and rustic stone design features.
+The hub of activity is the Grand Canyon Lodge.
+Inside, find its dining room, a historic space with exceptional canyon views, a soaring log ceiling, and rustic stone design features.

-The dining room serves breakfast, lunch and dinner throughout the day and reservations are required for dinner.
-The menu focuses on fresh and healthy ingredients with lots of organic options.
+The dining room serves breakfast, lunch, and dinner throughout the day, and reservations are required for dinner.
+The menu focuses on fresh and healthy ingredients, with many organic options.

-Opening at 5:30 a.m. for the early-rising hikers and sunrise watchers, find barista-made coffee along with pastries and breakfast burritos.
+Opening at 5:30 a.m., this place is for early-rising hikers and sunrise watchers.
+It offers barista-made coffee, pastries, and breakfast burritos.

 Deli in the Pines

-Opening later at 10 a.m., find grab-and-go items for hot and cold sandwiches along with salads, pizza and soups.
-It offers a range of beverages and snacks.
-All items are served to-go.
+Opening at 10 a.m., the Deli in the Pines offers grab-and-go hot and cold sandwiches, salads, pizza, and soups.
+It also offers a range of beverages and snacks.
+All items are served to-go and it closes at 9 p.m. daily.

 Picnicking at the North Rim

-Along the main road a third of the way between the Backcountry Office and the North Rim Visitor Center, find a unnamed picnic area.
+Along the main road, a third of the way between the Backcountry Office and the North Rim Visitor Center, find an unnamed picnic area.
 Find picnic areas at Vista Encantada, Cape Royal parking area and Point Imperial.

 Where to Stay on the North Rim

-The original lodge was designed by Gilbert Stanley Underwood using native materials and built in 1928.
-Though that structure was lost to a fire and the current Grand Canyon Lodge was built in its place in 1937.
+The original lodge, designed by Gilbert Stanley Underwood using native materials, was built in 1928.
+However, that structure was lost to a fire, and the current Grand Canyon Lodge was built in its place in 1937.

 Grand Canyon Lodge

-The lodge building features a dining room along with sun room and two terraces overlooking the canyon.
-Lodging at the North Rim consists of historic freestanding log cabins along with two buildings with motel-type rooms.
+The main lodge building features a dining room, sunroom, and two terraces overlooking the canyon.
+Lodging at the North Rim consists of historic freestanding log cabins and two buildings with motel-type rooms.

 Motel Rooms near Bridle Path

-Located in two buildings, each room offers one queen bed along with a bathroom with a shower.
-Each unit features a mini-fridge along with a shower.
+Located in two buildings, each room offers one queen bed and a bathroom with a shower.
+Each unit features a mini-fridge and a shower.

 Cabins at the North Rim